linked0/web/exp/README.md

 ```

 ### Setup and Run for ball_bounce.py
+Prompt on o3-mini-high
+> write a Python program that shows a ball bouncing inside a spinning hexagon.
+The ball should be affected by gravity and friction, and it must bounce off the rotating walls realistically

 This doesn't need to requirements.txt.
 If you want it, you should have a folder for this project.
 ```
 python3 -m venv ball_bounce_env // If you have one already, no need for it.